Giugliano Calcio 1928: History

 The club was founded as Unione Sportiva Fascista Giuglianese in 1928.
 Giuglianese was admitted to Prima Categoria U.L.I.C.
 (Free Italian Footballers Union) for the 1928–29 season.
 In 1929, the team's name was changed to Aurelio Padovani Giugliano and were enrolled in the third regional division championship of the F.I.G.C. and included in Group B.

-In 1997-1998 the team won the Scudetto and the Serie D Championship.
+In 1997-1998, the team won the Scudetto and the Serie D Championship.

-In 2022 Giugliano Calcio won Serie D/G, reaching the promotion in Serie C for the next season.
+In 2022, Giugliano Calcio won Serie D/G, earning promotion to Serie C the following season.

 Colors and crest

 Giugliano's colors are blue and yellow.
 Their circular crest features a prowling tiger and (the year 1928), the original foundation date of the club.